Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Linear dispersion relations

 To illustrate the resonant radiation produced in the slow time formulation we numerically solve the eKdV equation using the method outlined in appendix \ref{appendixB} for the initial condition

 where $\xi \in [-50,50]$ and $T \in [0,15]$, for $\epsilon = 0.3$, which yields figure \ref{resonanceexample}.

 The initial condition is not an exact solution of the eKdV equation and hence some radiation is seen left propagating in the moving coordinate frame.
-The main feature of interest is the modulated resonant wavetrain infront of the solitary wave.
+The main feature of interest is the modulated resonant wavetrain in front of the solitary wave.
 At the early moments of time this feature is seen extending quickly to the right, followed by the larger amplitude solitary wave, as predicted by the shape of the phase and group velocities shown in figure \ref{dispersionplot}.
 Resonance is always present in the slow time formulation but as $\epsilon$ decreases the amplitude decreases exponentially, see \citet{BGK93} for an analytical description.

 The linear dispersion relation of the slow time eKdV equation is hence not appropriate for accurately describing surface water wave behaviour in the entire $\xi$-domain.
-However, the studies by \citet{W67,FW78} showed that it may be appropriate to keep the nonlinear terms of an equation and replace the dispersive terms with those of the parent system.
-Whitham showed that for the KdV equation of the form $\eta_T + \mathcal{L}[ \eta ] + \mathcal{N}[ \eta ] = 0$, it can be rewritten as an integro-differential equation, given classically as
+However, the studies by \citet{W67,FW78} {\crr suggested} that it may be {\crr useful} to keep the nonlinear terms of an equation and replace the dispersive terms with those of the parent system.
+Whitham {\crr argued} that the KdV equation of the form $\eta_T + \mathcal{L}[ \eta ] + \mathcal{N}[ \eta ] = 0$ can be rewritten as an integro-differential equation

 where $\mathcal{L}[\eta]$ and $\mathcal{N}[\eta]$ are the linear and nonlinear terms, respectively, $\zeta$ is a convolution variable, and $K(\xi)$ is a kernel representing the Fourier transform of the linear dispersion relation, $\omega(k)$, where